zy0920/FC_Net/README.md

 ```

 ## Acknowledgement
-This repo is developed based on cvpods.
-Please check [cvpods](https://github.com/Megvii-BaseDetection/cvpods) for more details and features.
 This repo is developed based on DeFCN.
 Please check [DeFCN](https://github.com/Megvii-BaseDetection/DeFCN) for more details and features.

 ## License
 This repo is released under the Apache 2.0 license.
 Please see the LICENSE file for more information.